IAEA-NDS/endf-parserpy/docs/source/guide/format_extensions.rst

+.. _guide_format_extension:

 Extending the ENDF-6 Format
 ===========================

 endf-parserpy leverages
 :ref:`ENDF-6 recipe files <endf6_recipe_sec>`
 for reading and writing ENDF-6 files.
 These recipe files are written in a formal language described in detail in `this ArXiv preprint
 <https://arxiv.org/abs/2312.08249>`_.
 This approach enables the addition of support for format extensions by updating these recipe files.
 The Python source code of endf-parserpy doesn't need to be touched.